OutSystems/docs-support/src/enterprise/upgrade/reactiveapp-migration-guide/ref-module-elements.md

 ## Multilingual Locales { #multilingual }

-Starting with the Platform Server release 11.10, OutSystems has an integrated translations mechanism for adding and managing translations easily in Reactive Web and Mobile apps directly in Service Studio.
+Starting with the Platform Server release 11.10, OutSystems has an integrated translations mechanism for adding and managing translations in Reactive Web and Mobile apps directly in Service Studio.
+Refer to [Multilingual Reactive Web and Mobile Apps](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Multilingual_Reactive_Web_and_Mobile_Apps) for more information about this feature.

 If you used the [Multilingual Forge component](https://www.outsystems.com/forge/component-overview/1784/multilingual-component) to translate your app to several languages, you need to migrate your translations to Service Studio.
 Read the [How to reuse translations from Multilingual Forge component in Service Studio](https://success.outsystems.com/Documentation/How-to_Guides/Front-End/How_to_reuse_translations_from_Multilingual_Forge_component_in_Service_Studio) document to learn about this process.

-Refer to [Multilingual Reactive Web and Mobile Apps](https://success.outsystems.com/Documentation/11/Developing_an_Application/Design_UI/Technical_Preview_-_Multilingual_Reactive_Web_and_Mobile_Apps) for more information about this feature.

 ## On session start